Liquidation Process: A step-by-step guide

 3. The insolvency practitioner creates a winding-up resolution, which must be voted on by shareholders.

-4. At the same time, the insolvency practitioner must notify creditors of the company’s insolvent position and impending liquidation.
+4. The practitioner must also notify creditors of the company’s insolvent position and impending liquidation.
 Creditors will be able to oppose the resolution or suggest their own choice of an insolvency practitioner.

 5. Once the winding-up resolution has been voted through, the liquidation is formally advertised in the Gazette and becomes public knowledge.
 Companies House and the Insolvency Service are informed of the liquidation, and the process of winding the business up begins.

 7. The insolvency practitioner must also investigate the conduct of the company directors and present their findings to the Insolvency Service.
-If directors are found to have acted against the interests of the company, they may be disqualified from being a director in future and they may even be held personally liable for certain company debts.
-In practice, disqualification is rare unless serious misconduct or fraud has occurred.
+If directors have acted against the interests of the company, they may be disqualified from being a director in future (though this is rare unless serious misconduct or fraud has occurred) and could be held personally liable for certain company debts.

 8. The final step is to close the company and strike its name from the Companies House register.